corvec/kokoro-fastapi-web/README.md

 This app will use the following env vars if they're present.
 None are required.

 - `OPENAI_API_KEY`: Your OpenAI API key.
 Not generally relevant as Kokoro FastAPI doesn't require it.
-- `OPENAI_API_BASE`: The base URL for the OpenAI API.
+- `OPENAI_API_BASE_URL`: The base URL for the OpenAI API.
 Point this to your server.
 By default it is set to `http://localhost:8880/v1`, which will work if you're running Kokoro locally.
 - `SERVER_URL`: That's the URL for this service.
   - Use `0.0.0.0` (the default) to expose the service on your local network.
   - Use `127.0.0.1` to restrict access to your local machine.